-Families travel a long and uncertain journey while their baby is in the NICU and may need to adapt to long-term issues related to their baby being born preterm.
+Families may travel a long and uncertain journey while their baby is in the NICU.
 Even when the course of care in the NICU goes smoothly, this is a stressful time for parents.
 Please ask questions, seek help, and advocate for yourself and your family.
 We are here to support you every step of the way.